Summer 1964-65

 Balloon explodes while being filled, most of the balloon inflation shelter is destroyed (31 January).

 Here is Andrew Burl Moulder at Pole.
-Please visit my memorial page with photos and tributes from friends and family.
+Please visit my memorial pages with more information as well as photos and tributes from friends and family.

 Eights Station (Siple Station predecessor) closed (15 November), its generators and equipment were later shipped to Plateau.

 McMurdo construction: the original desal plant constructed next to the nuclear plant, along with first water distribution piping and first flush toilets...which were in the new/present dispensary.
 Desal plant, piping, toilets, and dispensary were tested and shut down until the following season.
-Also, demo and site prep started for Building 155, and the Earth Sciences Lab (TESL) was completed.
+Also, demo and site prep started for Building 155, and the Earth Science Laboratory was completed.

-The Thiel Earth Sciences Laboratory, building 138, which was later named for geologist Edward Thiel in 1973-74.
+This is the Earth Science Laboratory, building 138, which was later renamed the Thiel Earth Sciences Laboratory (TESL) for geologist Edward Thiel in 1973-74.
 Thiel was killed in the 1961 P2V crash at Wilkes.
 After the geology program was moved to the Crary Lab in the early 1990s, this building became known as F-STOP, home of the "Field Safety Training Program."
 It was demolished in February 2007 to make way for the new MOGAS tank constructed the following February.
 (US Navy photo).

 Little Jeana weather station closed for the last time.